The Call of the North. It’s not some cute marketing slogan but rather a true, deep-rooted feeling that’s impossible to shake after visiting the Yukon.

 As remarkable as this trip was (it ranks as one of my all time favourite trips in Canada), there’s something big missing- Kluane National Park.

 I had plans to go to Kluane, a UNESCO World Heritage Site, to do a glacier flightseeing tour and landing on the world’s largest non-polar icefields.
 I made two attempts, and both times my flight was cancelled because of bad weather.
 Ugh, just writing about it now I feel a pit in my stomach about missing out on the excursion that topped my Yukon bucketlist.
-It was out of my control, and of course best to keep safety in mind, but I haven’t been able to shake my disappointment, even though the Chilkoot icefields flight was a good compromise.
+It was out of my control, and of course best to keep safety in mind, but I haven’t been able to shake my disappointment, even though I did some other fantastic flightseeing tours in the Yukon.

 Final Thoughts About my Week in the Yukon